Get insider access

 1.0 Mobile/Tablet

-The SteelSeries Apex Pro isn't designed to be used with a mobile device or a tablet.
-It's a wired-only keyboard that is meant to be used with a PC.
+The SteelSeries Apex Pro isn't designed for use with a mobile device or tablet.
+It's a wired-only keyboard meant for use with a PC.

-The Apex Pro is a great programming keyboard.
-Typing is satisfying and you can also set the pre-travel distance of each key, meaning you can find your preferred setting to reduce the number of typos.
+The Apex Pro is a good keyboard for programming overall.
+Typing is satisfying, and you can also set the pre-travel distance of each key, meaning you can find your preferred setting to reduce the number of typos.
 You can also program every key and customize the keyboard inside its software.

 Pros